Everything you need to know about HMRC tax investigations

 - matching receipts to the wrong invoice

-If you don’t yet have an accountant and you feel that your books are getting on top of you, now is certainly the time to look into it.
+If you don’t yet have an accountant and you feel that your books are getting on top of you, now is the time to look into it.
 Take a look at our directory of accountants to find a practice that suits your business.

-To help keep the errors at bay and save time, you could try automating some of your day-to-day bookkeeping with FreeAgent – take a 30-day free trial to find out how it can help you to nail the daily admin.
+You could try automating some of your day-to-day bookkeeping with FreeAgent – take a 30-day free trial to find out how it can help you to nail the daily admin.

 File your Self Assessment and VAT returns on time